-Houseplants need a few specific things to thrive: water, light, occasional cleansing & pruning, and sometimes a little boost in nutrients via fertilization.
+Houseplants need a few specific things to thrive: water, light, occasional cleansing and pruning, and sometimes a little boost in nutrients via fertilization.

 I always talk about how the easiest way to kill your houseplants is with kindness.
 Kindness in the form of over-watering.
 I am on a mission to help all houseplant serial killers by starting with a lesson on houseplant watering.